DATA-606-SPRING-2022/Hugues_DATA606/README.md

 V: vaccination policies,
 M: miscellaneous indicator.
 There is a strigency index where a higher score indicates a stricter government response (i.e. 100 = strictest response) based on policy indices.
-However, the stringency index cannot say whether a government's policy has been implemented effectively.
+However, the stringency index cannot say whether a government's policy has been implemented effectively over 180 countries worldwide.

-- This data also include the number of reported Covid-19 confirmed cases and deaths in each country.
+- This data also include the number of reported Covid-19 confirmed cases and deaths in each country around the globe.
 These are collected by the [Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) data repository for all countries and the US States.
 </p>